Intentional Instructional Design: One EdTech Strategy to Rule Them All

 How common is it?

 According to the APA definition, It is estimated that around two-thirds of incoming college students will have been impacted by trauma, and even more will experience traumatic events while in college.
-That two-thirds doesn’t include students who are impacted by trauma while they’re at college.
+That two-thirds doesn’t include students who are impacted by trauma after they arrive at college.

 When considering trauma aware design, it is important to note that you will have students in your class who have experienced some form of trauma, even if you never hear about it, and that it is important to understand that you shouldn’t take a student’s decision to not talk about their experiences personal.